 Will you now or in the future require sponsorship for employment visa status (e.g., H-1B visa status)?
 Yes No

-Note: The Federal Immigration and Reform and Control Act of 1986 requires that an INS Employment Eligibility Verification “Form I-9” be completed for every new hire and that within 3 business days of beginning work every new hire must present to the employer documentation establishing his/her identity and authorization for work.
+Note: The Federal Immigration and Reform and Control Act of 1986 requires that an INS Employment Eligibility Verification “Form I-9” be completed for every new hire and that within 3 business days of beginning work every new hire must present to the employer documentation establishing their identity and authorization for work.
 This federal requirement must be satisfied as a condition of employment.

 Have you been convicted of a felony within the last seven years?
 Yes No

 Date of Conviction: ____________________________ Note: Answering “yes” does not automatically exclude you from further consideration for the position.
-If yes, please explain in the Additional Comments section, including the penalty imposed.
-[Note: if in Kansas City, pursuant to ordinance 38-104, this question cannot be asked until after the applicant has been interviewed for the position]
+If yes, please explain on the Additional Comments section, including the penalty imposed.

 Have you been convicted within the last seven years of misappropriation of funds, embezzlement or other dishonest conduct, an offense involving the use of a weapon, physical assault or other violent crimes?
 Yes No